-There is even a little walk you can complete, this will enable you get the best views on offer.
+There is even a little walk you can complete, this will enable you to get the best views on offer.

 If needing to do a tour to make this possible here are a couple of great options to look into:

-Go to Salamanca Market
+Visit Salamanca Market

 This famous market is said to be one of the most vibrant and loved markets in Australia and occurs every Saturday between 8.30am and 3pm.
 You can find the market in the old historic Salamanca Place.

-The market Market is lined with Tasmania’s biggest selection of locally made products including hand-worked glass, innovative designs made from Tasmanian timbers, stylish clothing, bespoke jewellery, organic produce, artworks, bath and body care, ceramics and leather goods, handcrafted cheeses, breads, wines and spirits, and delicious hot foods.
+The market Market is lined with Tasmania’s biggest selection of locally made products including hand-worked glass, innovative designs made from Tasmanian timbers, stylish clothing, bespoke jewellery, organic produce, artworks, bath and body care, ceramics and leather goods, handcrafted cheeses, bread, wines and spirits, and delicious hot foods.

 If your lucky you will most likely see some live entertainment of some description playing throughout the venue and if the weather is nice then it’s a great spot to grab some locally produced lunch and a refreshing beverage.

 The market is free to enter and explore it at your own pace and has been recognised with many tourism awards not only in Tasmania but also Australian wide.